NHACP-IF/NHACP-specification/nhacp-specification.md

     * Defined the initial set of error codes.
     * Defined new ERROR response behavior and GET-ERROR-DETAILS request.
     * Defined the new STORAGE-GET-BLOCK and STORAGE-PUT-BLOCK requests.
+    * Added section about complex aggregate types, and added definitions for the DATE-TIME structure and the FILE-ATTRS structure.
+    * Redefined the DATE-TIME response message to use the DATE-TIME structure.
+      Layout of the message is backwards-compatible.
     * Defined the new DIR-LIST and DIR-GET-ENTRY requests and DIR-ENTRY response.
 * Version 0.0 - Initial version